TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/advanced_topics.md

 ### Nested Routes

 Sometimes it just makes sense for one resource to be nested inside of another.
-For instance, a listing of lessons like this logically falls within a listing of courses -- so you'd expect a URL sort of like `http://example.com/courses/1/lessons/3`.
-The way to achieve this nesting is in the routes file by literally nesting one resource inside a block given to another, which might look something like:
+For instance, a listing of lessons like this logically falls within a listing of courses -- so you'd expect a URL sort of like `http://example.com/courses/1/lessons/3`. <span id='knowledge-check-2'>The way to achieve this nesting is in the routes file by literally nesting one resource inside a block given to another, which might look something like:</span>

 ~~~ruby
   # config/routes.rb